NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

-# Device Firmware Upgrade over the air As a user I can upgrade the

-firmware of my devices over the air

-## Background
+---
 needs:
   - Connect a tracker
+---

+# Device Firmware Upgrade over the air

+> As a user I can upgrade the firmware of my devices over the air

 ## Create a new firmware upgrade as a user